-- 4.3.3 services to children and their families necessary to support the child in his/her transition into, participation in, and transition out of the program. - 4.3.4 for children who come from homes where languages other than English are spoken, support services including communication that is comprehensible and supportive of both the native language and English language development. - 4.3.5 support services pursuant to WV 126CSR16, WVBE Policy 2419 Regulations for the Education of Exceptional Students with Exceptionalities (hereinafter Policy 2419) provided in accordance with the needs specified in the child's Individualized Education Program for preschool children with disabilities who are integrated into the program. - 4.3.6 opportunities for parents/guardians/family to participate in decision making about their child's education. - 4.3.7 classrooms that are open to parents/guardians/families and where parents/guardians/families are encouraged to observe children in the classroom and to participate in classroom activities. - 4.3.8 fully cooperating in and completing the enrollment process by providing: immunization documentation (W. Va.
+- 4.3.2 documented methods of communicating with parents/guardians such as newsletters, child activity reports, phone calls, home visits, e-mail and conferences. - 4.3.3 services to children and their families necessary to support the child in his/her transition into, participation in, and transition out of the program. - 4.3.4 for children who come from homes where languages other than English are spoken, support services including communication that is comprehensible and supportive of both the native language and English language development. - 4.3.5 support services pursuant to WV 126CSR16, WVBE Policy 2419 Regulations for the Education of Exceptional Students with Exceptionalities (hereinafter Policy 2419) provided in accordance with the needs specified in the child's Individualized Education Program for preschool children with disabilities who are integrated into the program. - 4.3.6 opportunities for parents/guardians/family to participate in decision making about their child's education. - 4.3.7 classrooms that are open to parents/guardians/families and where parents/guardians/families are encouraged to observe children in the classroom and to participate in classroom activities. - 4.3.8 fully cooperating in and completing the enrollment process by providing: immunization documentation (W. Va.
 Code §16-3-4), copy of a certified birth certificate or affidavit (W. Va.
 Code §18-2-5c), signed suspension and expulsion document (W. Va.
-Code §18-5-15), and any other documents required by federal, state, and/or local policies or code.
+Code §18-5-15), and any other documents required by federal, state, and/or local policies or code. - 4.4 Jurisdiction to enforce compulsory school attendance law lies in the county in which a student resides and in the county where the school at which the student is enrolled is located.
+When the county of residence and enrollment are different, an action to enforce compulsory school attendance may be brought in either county and the magistrates and circuit courts of either county have noncurrent jurisdiction for the trial of offenses arising under W. Va.
+Code §18-8-4.